AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/reflections.md

 # Reflections

 Almost all surfaces in the real world exhibit at least a little specular reflectivity.
-In the Stingray physically based rendering system, each material's *metallic* setting determines how much specular reflectivity the material shows at a given viewing angle, and its *roughness* setting determines how sharp or blurred those reflections are.
+In the {{ProductName}} physically based rendering system, each material's *metallic* setting determines how much specular reflectivity the material shows at a given viewing angle, and its *roughness* setting determines how sharp or blurred those reflections are.

 But when reflected light is needed, where do these reflections come from?